-Make no mistake, this is a classy, prestige reissue in every sense.
 The stereo sound, remixed from the original three-track tapes by Larry Walsh, restored by Leon J. Smith III and mastered by the folks at BluWave Audio, is crisp, dry and clean.
-In other words, it’s stellar, as if a veil of gauze has been removed from every prior Ring-a-Ding Ding!
-CD.
-(Only a three-channel SACD, a la the Nat “King” Cole reissues coming from Analogue Productions, could better this achievement!)
-Liner notes aren’t courtesy of Stan Cornyn this time around but rather by Frank Sinatra Jr,. a 16-year old onlooker during the recording sessions.
-The younger Sinatra’s notes aren’t only friendly and accessible but they’re filtered through the sensibility of a musician.
-Hence, he admonishes us to pay attention to Irv Cottler’s drumming on the title track, Conrad Gozzo’s stunning lead trumpet parts, Frank Sr.’s double “F” on “Be Careful, It’s My Heart,” and the construction of the slam-bang finish of “Let’s Face the Music and Dance.”
+The new mix doesn't replace the original but is a valid alternative view.
+(Now if only a multi-channel SACD, a la the Nat "King" Cole reissues coming from Analogue Productions, would be released!)
+Liner notes aren't courtesy of Stan Cornyn this time around but rather by Frank Sinatra Jr,. a 16-year old onlooker during the recording sessions.
+The younger Sinatra's notes aren't only friendly and accessible but they're filtered through the sensibility of a musician.
+Hence, he admonishes us to pay attention to Irv Cottler's drumming on the title track, Conrad Gozzo's stunning lead trumpet parts, Frank Sr.'s double "F" on "Be Careful, It's My Heart," and the construction of the slam-bang finish of "Let's Face the Music and Dance."
 These observations handily enhance the listening experience.
-The booklet is beautifully designed with great attention to detail.
+The booklet has been attractively designed.
 The Concord logo has elegantly replaced the original Reprise on the album cover, while the rare alternate cover prepared for the reel-to-reel issue is included on the inside back cover.
-Ralph J. Gleason’s original liner notes have also been included on both the inside tray card and rear of the booklet, where they are easier to read.
+Ralph J. Gleason's original liner notes have also been included on both the inside tray card and rear of the booklet, where they are easier to read.
 Even the typography on the spine and tray card will be familiar to Reprise enthusiasts.

 And then there are the bonus tracks.
 Sinatra's outtake performance of James Hanley's "Zing!
 Went The Strings of My Heart" premiered on the 1990 box set The Reprise Collection and was recorded at the same December 21, 1960 session as "I've Got My Love to Keep Me Warm," "When I Take My Sugar to Tea" and "You and the Night and the Music."
 The song is reprised here, but appears to be a different, equally superb take.
 The real treasure is the second bonus track, a full 10+ minutes of sessions for Sinatra's abortive attempt at Rodgers and Hart's "Have You Met Miss Jones."
 Over a luscious introduction, Sinatra is heard ruminating "This sounds like a different album!" which may ultimately explain why the song was abandoned and re-recorded in May 1961 with Billy May.
 The session chatter and multiple attempts at the song are illuminating.
 The Sinatra team has long been reluctant to release session material, hopefully its inclusion here signals a change in the weather.
 Sinatra's sessions are clearly deserving of a commercial release in a boxed set form; I was instantly transported to United Recorders, circa 1960, for a master class in musicianship and interpretive singing.
 The rapport Sinatra shared with his musicians is in evidence, and what a group they were: Conrad Gozzo, Don Fagerquist and John Anderson on trumpet, Emil Richards on vibes, Bud Shank on flute, Frank Rosolino on trombone, Irv Cottler on drums, and Sinatra's longtime pianist Bill Miller.
 Both bonus tracks are presented in punchy mono.